Kometa-Team/Kometa/docs/config/schedule.md

-# Scheduling Parts of PMM
+# Scheduling Parts of Kometa

-Plex Meta Manager allows you to schedule libraries, files, overlays, operations, and more so that runs can be tailored to suit your needs.
+Kometa allows you to schedule libraries, files, overlays, operations, and more so that runs can be tailored to suit your needs.

 This is particularly handy for users who have a lot of libraries or run a lot of Metadata/Operations on their libraries.

 ### IMPORTANT:

-These schedules do not trigger PMM to run; they control what PMM will do if it happens to be running at the scheduled time. `weekly(sunday)`, for example, does not mean "run PMM on Sunday to do this thing"; it means "If PMM is running, and it's Sunday, do this thing".
+These schedules do not trigger Kometa to run; they control what Kometa will do if it happens to be running at the scheduled time. `weekly(sunday)`, for example, does not mean "run Kometa on Sunday to do this thing"; it means "If Kometa is running, and it's Sunday, do this thing".

 The scheduling options are: